 We found 4 family medicine practitioners who accept Medicare near Macclenny, FL.

-Dr. Patricia Jones specializes in family medicine and practices in Macclenny, FL.
-She is an in-network provider for Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO, as well as other insurance carriers.
+Dr. Patricia Jones works as a family medicine physician in Macclenny, FL.
+She takes Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and more.
 Dr. Jones studied medicine at the University of Florida College of Medicine.

 Conditions / Treatments